Sae Wylfing is a most unusual craft that attracts attention from all who see the boat.

 The model is nearly a metre long.

-authentic costume and talk about many aspects of Anglo-Saxon life.
+We showed authentic costume and talked about many aspects of Anglo-Saxon life.
 On the left Guy is explaining the meaning of Runes and how to write them.
+Schools could join to have a combined event.

 Volunteers.